gramener/gramex/gramex/apps/guide/install/README.md

 # Offline install

-To install Gramex without an Internet connection:
+First, do the following on a system **with an Internet connection**:

 1. Create a folder called `offline`
 2. Download [Anaconda][anaconda] into `offline`